top of page

 Senior Woman

-On page 26, the voice's story about his grandmother dying is based on my own memories.
+On page 26, the voice's story about his grandmother dying is based on the author's memories.

 1593694529_433613.jpg